 Requirements for the Minor in Educational Studies

-The bi-college minor in educational studies is an interdisciplinary exploration of the cultural, political, developmental, and interactional dimensions of teaching and learning and is designed for students with a broad range of education-related interests, such as graduate study in education, pursuit of elementary or secondary certification after graduation, or a host of activities that require educational expertise.
+The Bi-College minor in educational studies is an interdisciplinary exploration of the cultural, political, developmental, and interactional dimensions of teaching and learning and is designed for students with a broad range of education-related interests, such as graduate study in education, pursuit of elementary or secondary certification after graduation, or a host of activities that require educational expertise.
 Many professions and pursuits – management and training positions, research, administration and policy work, and careers in social work, health and law -- involve using an educator's skills and knowledge.
 Civic engagement, community development, and work towards social justice also require knowledge of how people learn and change.
 Because students interested in these or other education-related pursuits major in different subject areas and have different aspirations, they are encouraged to design a minor appropriate to their major area of study and their anticipated futures.

 Requirements for the minor in educational studies include:

-- EDUC 200 Critical Issues in Education
+- EDUC 200 Community Collaborative

 - One of the following as a culminating course: EDUC 311( Theories of Change in Educational Institutions), EDUC 301 (Curriculum and Pedagogy Seminar), SOWKB676 (Making Space for Learning: Pedagogical Planning and Facilitation), or an intensified version of EDUCB295 (Advocating Diversity in Higher Education).